 After the death of Henry VIII, Rogers returned to England, where he became the Vicar of St. Sepulchre’s and gained a reputation as one of London’s finest preachers.

 His ministry at St. Sepulchre’s was cut tragically short when Mary I came to the throne in 1553.
 After being imprisoned in Newgate prison for over a year, he was eventually burnt at the stake in Smithfield market on 4th February 1555 – the first martyr of Queen Mary’s reign.

-founder of the ‘Proms’ concerts (which he conducted for 50 years until his death in 1944) is buried in the Musicians’ Chapel at St. Sepulchre’s.
+Henry Wood was the founder of the ‘Proms’ concerts (which he conducted for 50 years until his death in 1944).
+He is buried in the Musicians’ Chapel at St. Sepulchre’s.

 Wood’s connection with the church stretched back to his childhood, as he grew up at St. Sepulchre’s.
 His father was a member of the choir and he himself learnt to play the organ in the church, becoming the assistant organist aged 14.

 He became famous for instituting the Promenade concerts in 1895, which are now the longest running series of orchestral concerts in the world.